What is finasteride?

 Are there any risk factors for this medication?

-In dogs: Young/sexually developing animals should not be given this medication, nor should it be given to sexually mature or pregnant females.
-It should not be given to dogs that are known to be hypersensitive to finasteride, or dogs who have liver failure.
+In dogs: Young/sexually developing dogs should not be given this medication, nor should it be given to sexually mature, pregnant, or nursing females.
+Finasteride should not be given to dogs that are known to be hypersensitive to it.
+Use cautiously in dogs with significant liver disease.

-In humans: Finasteride is a known teratogen that can be absorbed through the skin, so it should not be handled by pregnant or potentially pregnant women.
+In humans: Finasteride is a known teratogen that can be absorbed through the skin, so pregnant or potentially pregnant women must handle this medication with EXTREME CAUTION.
+Gloves should be worn when handling the medication.
+DO NOT crush pills, as inhaling the drug is just as dangerous as touching or consuming it – crushing the pills creates powders that can become airborne.
+If your pet vomits after giving this drug, wear gloves while cleaning up.
 Women hoping to become pregnant should also avoid the sperm of male partners exposed to finasteride.

 Are there any drug interactions I should be aware of?